Qualifying for the HSNCT

 Invitations Are Not Guaranteed Spots

 Qualifying for the High School National Championship (that is, receiving an invitation) does not guarantee a team a spot in the field: The tournament has a limited field size, and it is likely that the field will fill and some qualifiers that wish to attend may not be able to.
 Teams are encouraged to register as soon as they know they have earned a berth (and have secured funding).
 It is registering for the championship, not qualifying, that guarantees a spot.
-A limited number of tournaments (mostly State Championships/Qualifiers) may have national championship berths reserved for their winners.
+A limited number of tournaments (mostly State Championships/Qualifiers) may have national championship berths reserved for their winners, but the number of such berths will be dramatically reduced from previous years.

 Beginning February 1 of each year, NAQT accepts “wildcard” applications from schools that did not qualify under the above criteria but whose teams have demonstrated a high quality of play in academic competition throughout the year.
 Particular consideration will be given to schools that, for geographical reasons, had difficulty attending NAQT tournaments.
 NAQT will begin contacting wildcard teams whose applications have been accepted after February 1.